 Second, I saw that something drastic had changed her viewpoint.

-She didn’t believe that she could afford to pull her children from their public schools and place them within the relative safety of a private school.
+She didn’t think she could afford to pull her children from public school and place them within the relative safety of a private school.

 I began to wonder how many other parents around the country feel the same way?
 K-12 Dive notes that public school enrollment is down by roughly 3% in 2020-21.
 Nationwide, that’s a lot of students!